5 Things NOT to Buy on Cyber Monday

 Planning your Cyber Monday shopping?
 You could save an average of 10 percent on Black Friday prices for some items, and save a lot of time, too.
 But is everything worth the wait?

-Jonesing for an iPad Mini 4?
+Jonesing for the new iPhone XS or XR?
 Apple has always marked down its products the most on Black Friday instead of Cyber Monday.
 Still, expect gift cards or accessories with purchase instead of steep discounts.
 Better to look at re-sellers like Target and Best Buy or refurbished older models at the Apple store.

 Name Brand TVs

 Sure, televisions are a popular doorbuster, and it’s only natural to choose online ordering over wrangling a 50-inch out a store door.
 Experts say if you just want a TV, period, go for it.
 Just know that many of the low-priced sets are budget brands or lower quality models of name brands – some made just for Black Friday and Cyber Monday!
 The best time of year to buy a TV is January, just before The Big Game.